Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Convergence Analysis

 with $t_0 = 4 \delta c_{\bar{A}} c_{n_r} c_s/ c_w$, where $c_{\bar{A}} =1/$$(1 - \rho(\bar{A}))$, $c_{n_r} = n_r^{3/2} (n_r+1)$, $c_s = \max\{|\underline{s}|,|\bar{s}|\}/|n_{s1} \mathbf{1}^T_{n_{s2}} \mathbf{x}^{s2} - n_{s2} \mathbf{1}^T_{n_{s1}} \mathbf{x}^{s1}|$, $c_w = |w_s^2-w_d^2|$, $\delta$ is given in Proposition~\ref{thm_expectation_structure}, and $\underline{s}$ and $\bar{s}$ are given in~\eqref{eq_mathcalS}. \end{thm}

 \begin{pf} See Appendix \ref{append_proof_thm_finitesample}. $\Box$ \end{pf}

-\begin{rem} This result provides a sample complexity characterization for {recovering} community from a single trajectory, and may be considered as a counterpart of the multiple-trajectory sample complexity given in~\cite{schaub2020blind}.
+\begin{rem} This result provides a sample complexity characterization for {recovering} community from a single trajectory.
+Multiple-trajectory sample complexity is investigated by~\cite{wai2019blind,schaub2020blind,roddenberry2020exact}.
 The parameter $\delta$ reflects the combined effect of the cardinality of stubborn and regular agents and the interaction probabilities. $c_{\bar{A}}$ captures the ``speed'' of information diffusion, and increases with $\rho(\bar{A})$. $c_{n_r}$ depends on the number of regular agents. $c_s$ increases with the range of the states and decreases with the difference of averaged stubborn states in different communities, and $c_w$ measures the difference between interaction probabilities within and between communities.
 Smaller $\delta$, $c_{\bar{A}}$, $n_r$, and $\max\{|\underline{s}|,|\bar{s}|\}$ would make the {recovery} easier, and so would larger $c_w$ and $|n_{s1} \mathbf{1}^T_{n_{s2}} \mathbf{x}^{s2} - n_{s2} \mathbf{1}^T_{n_{s1}} \mathbf{x}^{s1}|$. {For the gossip model over a graph sampled from an SBM, Example~\ref{exmp_sbm} indicates that the algorithm can recover most of the community labels, which is illustrated in Section~\ref{sec_simulation}.} \end{rem}

-We have the following result for the convergence rate of the interaction estimation.
-It shows that the convergence rate also depends on the parameters of the gossip model, but the large enough step-size parameter $a$ ensures that the estimator can achieve rate $O(1/\sqrt{t})$.
+We have the following result for the convergence rate of the interaction estimator.
+It shows that the convergence rate also depends on the model parameters, and a large enough step-size parameter $a$ ensures that the rate can achieve $O(1/\sqrt{t})$.

 \begin{thm}(Convergence rate) ~\\ Under the conditions of Theorem~\ref{thm_convergence}, it holds for $d_0 \in [0, \min\{1/2,a|\eta|\})$ that

 where $a>0$ is the step-size parameter given in Algorithm~\ref{alg_1}, $\eta = (w_sn_2 + w_dn_1) (n_{s1} \mathbf{1}^T_{n_{s2}} \mathbf{x}^{s2} - n_{s2} \mathbf{1}^T_{n_{s1}} \mathbf{x}^{s1})/$ $(\delta n_1n_2)$, and $\delta$ is given in Proposition~\ref{thm_expectation_structure}. \end{thm}